A Program For Teen Parents

 District 214 teens who are pregnant or have delivered and are parenting their baby, may be eligible to attend Vanguard School and participate in Prenatal and Parenting Classes along with continuing the student’s high school curriculum.
 Additional requirements for admission are evaluated individually.

-Teens who are pregnant, or have delivered and are parenting their baby, are invited to attend this class.
-Topics for this class include goal setting, consumer education, relationship building, communication and decision making, continued education, and parenting awareness.
+Teens who are pregnant, or have delivered and are parenting their baby, are also invited to attend this class.
+Topics for this portion of class include goal setting, consumer education, relationship building, communication and decision making, continued education, and parenting awareness.
 Additional items addressed include raising healthy children, childhood education and discipline.

 One of the goals is to encourage completion of high school and provide resources toward a post high school career.
-The prenatal and parenting classes provide social-emotional groups, parenting workshops and individual counseling.
+The prenatal and parenting classes provide social-emotional groups, and individual counseling.
 Teen fathers are encouraged to participate in the program.

 How to Enroll